phenoscape/charaparser-unsupervised/README.md

 In this step, we do addition bootstrapping learning by using clues such as shared subject different boundary and one lead word.

 ** wrapup markup
-Search for any shared lead words, and take them as the tag and tag those sentences with them.
+Search for any shared lead words, take them as the tag and tag those sentences with them.
 The shared lead words are the first several continuous words by the lead of multiple sentences.

 The last word in the shared lead words are a boundary word.